Unsubsidized vs. Subsidized Student Loans: What Does Each Loan Type Mean?

 Let’s pause here for a moment to clarify two things that people often get confused about:

-- Even though the FAFSA is a government application, your financial aid package will come from the colleges that you have applied to.
+- Even though the FAFSA is a government application, your financial aid package will come from the financial aid offices of colleges that you have applied to.
 You will not get an award letter from the federal government.